canonical/cos-registration-agent/README.md

 sudo snap install cos-registration-agent*.snap --dangerous
 ```

-### Store
+### Snap Store

-The snap can also be installed directly from the store with:
+The snap can also be installed directly from the Snap Store with:

 ```
 sudo snap install cos-registration-agent --edge
 ```

-The snap is available on the Store for both amd64 and arm64.
+The snap is available on the Snap Store for both amd64 and arm64.

 ## Usage